 About this Artist

-MICHELLE TSENG, Taiwanese-American violinist born in Southern California, has performed as soloist with the Torrance, Downey, Peninsula, South Coast, USC, and Rio Hondo Symphonies.
-She has garnered numerous competition and scholarship prizes, receiving First Prize in the Senior Division of the ASTA 2011 National Finals Competition, and presented in the Dorothy Chandler Pavilion of LA Music Center as a Grand Prize winner of the 2009 Los Angeles Spotlight Awards.
-As a freshman, she won the USC Concerto Competition, broadcasted on 91.5 Classical KUSC's Thornton Center Stage as a soloist with the USC Symphony.
-Tseng has performed in the New York String Orchestra Seminar, and the inaugural Cambridge International String Academy (CISA) 2012 held at Trinity College, Cambridge, where she won the "Outstanding Prize".
+Taiwanese-American, Southern California-born violinist Michelle Tseng has performed as a soloist with the Torrance, Downey, Peninsula, South Coast, USC, and Rio Hondo symphonies.
+She has garnered numerous competition and scholarship prizes, receiving First Prize in the Senior Division of the ASTA 2011 National Finals Competition, and presented in the Dorothy Chandler Pavilion as a Grand Prize winner of the 2009 Los Angeles Spotlight Awards.
+As a freshman, she won the USC Concerto Competition, broadcasted on 91.5 FM Classical California KUSC’s Thornton Center Stage as a soloist with the USC Symphony.
+Tseng has performed in the New York String Orchestra Seminar and the inaugural Cambridge International String Academy (CISA) 2012 held at Trinity College, Cambridge, where she won the “Outstanding Prize.”